Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Introduction

+The Bangla language is spoken by about 228 million people as their first language and an additional 37 million people speak it as a second language.
+Bangla is the fifth most spoken first language and the seventh most spoken language overall in the world \cite{intro5}.
+Bangladesh has 55 regional languages spoken in its 64 districts, while the majority of the population speaks two different varieties of Bengali.
+Some people also speak the language of the region they live in.
+The variations in the Bengali language extend beyond vocabulary to differences in pronunciation, intonation, and even grammar.
+A regional language, which is also called a dialect, is a language that children naturally learn without formal grammar lessons, and it can differ from one place to another.
+These regional languages can cause changes in the way the main language sounds or is written.
+Even though there are these regional differences, the Bangla language in Bangladesh can be categorized into six main classes: Bangla, Manbhumi, Varendri, Rachi, Rangpuri, and Sundarbani \cite{intro6}.
 Our research addresses a significant gap in the field of machine translation, specifically about the Bengali language.
 While previous research has mostly concentrated on translating between Bengali to English \cite{seq}, English to Bengali \cite{intro5}, English to Banglish \cite{intro7}, Manipuri to Bengali \cite{intro8}, Bangla to Banglish \cite{intro9}, and even Hindi to Bangla \cite{intro10}, it has largely skipped over translating various Bengali regional dialects to and from Bengali.
-Furthermore, previous research concentrated mostly on distinguishing regions from audio speech \cite{intro6}\cite{Audio2} rather than giving complete translations of regional speeches into Bengali.
+Furthermore, previous research concentrated mostly on distinguishing regions from audio speech \cite{intro6}, \cite{Audio2} rather than giving complete translations of regional speeches into Bengali.
 The overall lack of prior work or dedicated datasets for regional dialect translation emphasizes the importance of our research in filling these significant knowledge gaps.
 While a variety of dialects is a source of cultural pride, it also poses an enormous communication challenge.
 Multiple dialects existing can lead to misconceptions, miscommunications, and a communication gap between individuals from different regions.
 In such a situation, the need for effective machine translation capable of overcoming dialectal differences becomes critical.
 Our research tackles this critical problem by presenting the ``Vashantor'' dataset, a useful resource for automated translation of Bangla regional dialects to Bangla Language, enabling enhanced communication and understanding across all of these different geographic regions.